 Try reaching out with a message offering a free product in return for a review or a mention in a related post.
 You might also send them a complete post pitch, with an idea of how to tie in your store’s clothing for an upcoming holiday or event.
 An important note to consider is to always ask for a link back to the specific item or to your store’s home page.
 Finally, remember that many bloggers are writing as a full time job, and offer a win-win solution in exchange for their time and effort.

 5. Implement PPC Best Practices

 Selling and describing apparel through text-based ads can seem like a daunting task, but with the right strategy, selling apparel through PPC ads can be a breeze.
 Just apply a few of the suggestions below to your PPC efforts to usher the right traffic to your store and convert happy customers.

-- Size matters – Add negative keywords for sizes not available on your store.
-For example, petite, plus and wide widths are often found on specialty stores.
-If your store does not provide the size, then add the size(s) to the negative keyword list.
-Ex.
-8p, 24, 8ww.
+- Size matters: Add negative keywords for sizes not available in your store.
+For example, petite, plus, and wide widths are often found in specialty stores.
+If your store does not provide the size, then add the size(s) to the negative keyword list (ex.
+8p, 24, 8ww)

 Ads are the first impression of your business for the searcher.
 Create a great first impression by garnering the most real estate on the search results page and using powerful calls to action to help your ads stand out from the rest.

 - Emphasize promotions: Percentage off and free shipping promotions perform well.
 Add these and other promotions to ad copy to help give your existing sales a quick boost.